crustio/crust-sworker/README.md

 ### Use 'api/v0/change/empty' to change empty capacity,

 Parameter 'change' in body represents the amount you want to change, the unit is GB, can be positive or negative.
-Parameter 'backup' in body is your chian account's backup, this need be same as 'crust_backup' in configuration file.
+Parameter 'backup' in body is your chian account's backup, this need be same as 'chain_backup' in configuration file.

 Curl shell:
 ```shell